SHiTU23/Gaze-Tracker-and-Robotic-Hand/README.md

 # Robotic Hand

 ## Setup
-RH4D Advanced Manipulator is the robot hand that is being used for this project.
+RH4D Advanced Manipulator is the robotic hand that is being used for this project.

 First, it is better to start with ***`Roboplus`*** software to get familiar with it.

-> `RoboPlus` can be found from [here](https://robotis.co.uk/software/roboplus-1-0.html) or directly downloaded from [here.](http://en.robotis.com/service/download.php?no=14)
+> `RoboPlus` can be found [here](https://robotis.co.uk/software/roboplus-1-0.html) or directly downloaded from [here.](http://en.robotis.com/service/download.php?no=14)

 1. Run the program and go to `Epert > Dynamixel Wizard`.